Darling Cabaret

-Darling Cabaret is a cabaret in Prague, Czech Republic, situated near Wenceslas Square on Ve Smeckach street.
-It was founded in 2000 and is the largest cabaret in the Czech Republic, and the only cabaret with an every-day program.
+Darling Cabaret is a cabaret and strip club in Prague, Czech Republic, situated near Wenceslas Square on Ve Smečkách street.
+It was founded in 2000 and is the largest cabaret in the Czech Republic.
 The entertainment includes traditional can-can, various acrobatic shows, shows with snakes, and Brazilian Carnival, as well as traditional pole dancing.

 History

 In the 20th century, there were several cabarets in Prague, but all of them eventually closed, leaving none remaining in the country.
 The founder of Darling Cabaret was travelling around the world for years and observed both well-known and small local cabarets.
 On his return to the Czech Republic in 2000 he opened Darling Cabaret in the centre of Prague.
 In 2010 Darling Cabaret was listed in the Top Ten cabaret clubs in the world by an American magazine.

 In 2015, the cabaret won a "Sexist Piggy" award for its adverts placed in men's restrooms in bars or restaurants around Prague.